martasmith/SimpleTwitterClient/README.md

    - [x] User is taken back to home timeline with new tweet visible in timeline
    - [x] *Optional*: User can see a counter with total number of characters left for tweet

-*Extra features asked on Moonday night:*
+*Special features asked on Moonday night:*
  - [x] When adding a new tweet to timeline, manually insert new tweet, do not refresh timeline
  - [x] When twitter rate limit reached, notify user with a toast message